-- CORRECT: The Pacific Northwest is famous for salmon fishing, Starbucks and Bill Gates’ humongous house.
+CORRECT: The Pacific Northwest is famous for salmon fishing, Starbucks and Bill Gates’ humongous house.
 The Midwest isn’t famous for much.

 - INCORRECT: The alumnus hailed from Elmira, N.Y., but he had never visited the Finger Lakes.

 - CORRECT: The alumnus hailed from Elmira, New York, but he had never visited the Finger Lakes.

 - CORRECT: The alumnus was a New York native, but he had never visited the Finger Lakes.

 - CORRECT: The alumna hailed from Moose Jaw, Saskatchewan, and her accent gave her away to the guy from Ontario.

-2. Use Associated Press abbreviations, not postal codes, for U.S. states and territories and in running text of Calvin publications.
+2. Use Associated Press abbreviations, not postal codes, for U.S. states and territories and in lists of Calvin publications.
 Do not abbreviate in running text.
 Eight states are never abbreviated: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.
-Calvin uses the Globe and Mail abbreviations of Canadian provinces and territories.
-Canadian acronyms of provinces use periods when there are two initials (B.C.) but not if there are more than two (PEI).
-Do not abbreviate Nunavut and Yukon.

 New Hampshire N.H.